ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+.
+How to Cool Water.
+At this sea

+son of tbe year a cool draught of water
+is a luxury, which rue may enjoy with a

+little care.
+By the following method

+simple and inexpensive, water may be

- as ice.
+kept almost as cold as ice.
 Let tbe jar,

 pitcher or vessel used for water, be sur